 Thiamine (vitamin B1) is an essential micronutrient responsible for key reactions involved in the conversion of the foods we consume into the chemical energy substrate requisite for cellular function, adenosine triphosphate (ATP).
 Absent sufficient ATP, all sorts of metabolic functions become disordered leading to the disease processes that dominate western medicine.
-Chronic inflammation, altered immune function, hormone dysregulation, cognitive and mood disorders, dysautonomias, all can be traced back to insufficient thiamine > inefficient mitochondrial function, reduced ATP and the compensatory reactions that ensue.
+Chronic inflammation, altered immune function, hormone dysregulation, cognitive and mood disorders, and dysautonomias, all can be traced back to insufficient thiamine > inefficient mitochondrial function, reduced ATP, and the compensatory reactions that ensue.

 Are We Really Thiamine Deficient?

 As an essential nutrient, thiamine must be consumed regularly to maintain sufficient concentrations.
 The question is how much thiamine is sufficient to maintain health?
 Current RDA values for daily thiamine intake suggest a little over a milligram per day is adequate for most adults.
 If this is true, then the minimum value can be attained through just about any diet including those dominant in highly processed, carbohydrate-dense foods, which are commonly either enriched or fortified with thiamine.
 Everything from bread to cereals and even junk food like Oreos have thiamine.
 Per the RDA values, none of us ought to be thiamine deficient and none of us ought to require thiamine supplementation, and yet, many of us are and do.
 Indeed, several studies, across disparate populations show that even by this minimum standard, deficiency is a serious health problem.
 From our book:

 - 76% of diabetics (type 1 and type 2)

 - 29% of obese patients, 49% of post-bariatric surgery

 - 40% of community-dwelling elderly, 48% of elderly patients in acute care